 Even in the Chatelaine Kitchen, accidents happen.
 On one fateful day of testing recipes, I reached for the brown sugar only to realize that it had not been properly sealed and was now a giant, solid rock of sugar.
-Well, in a test kitchen, accidents such as these are experiments waiting to happen.
-So our associate food editor, Carolyn and I put our noggins together to see if we could rehydrate this tin of dried-out brown sugar.
+The silver lining?
+In a test kitchen, accidents such as these are experiments waiting to happen.
+So one of the associate food editors and I put our noggins together to see if we could rehydrate this tin of dried-out brown sugar.

 Note: The size of your brown sugar determines how many times you’ll have to heat it.
 The minimum will be approximately five to six times.
 In our kitchen test (see images below) we had to reheat it ten times.

 Check out how we revived our rock hard brown sugar: